Houston Mavericks: 1968–69 season

-Morrow made a considerable effort in the offseason to improve the team, aggressively pursuing Houston Cougars stars Elvin Hayes and Don Chaney.
-However, when they both opted for the NBA instead, Morrow turned the team back over to the league.
+Morrow was one of the wealthier owners in the league, and was initially willing to stick it out.
+He ran the team rather cheaply in the inaugural season, but made considerable effort in the offseason to improve the team.
+He pursued Houston Cougars stars Elvin Hayes and Don Chaney, but they both opted for the NBA instead.
+Morrow gave up in midseason and returned the Mavericks to the league.

 ABA commissioner George Mikan was concerned enough about the situation in Houston that he sent the Mavericks several players in hopes of making them more attractive to fans.
-Martin, who had teamed with Mikan on the Minneapolis Lakers in the 1940s and 1950s, didn't appreciate this intervention from the league office and resigned a month into the season.
+However, Martin, who had previously teamed up with Mikan on the Minneapolis Lakers during the 1940s and 1950s, didn't appreciate this intervention from the league office and resigned a month into the season.
 Art Becker served as player-coach for a few games until Jim Weaver took over for the rest of the campaign.

-The team's already dreadful attendance dropped even further.
+The team's already low attendance dropped even further.
 Average attendance was officially reported as 1,147, the worst in the league.
 However, it was almost certainly lower than that; many observers reported seeing "crowds" in double digits.
 According to most reliable sources, the Mavericks padded the gate for most of the early-season games to make the attendance figures look more respectable than they actually were.
 As the season wore on, however, the Mavericks were less willing to embellish their attendance.
 During the last three months of the season, they attracted well under 400 fans per game.

 Not surprisingly, the Mavericks were wretched on the court, finishing with a record of 23–55, second-worst in the league.
 However, the season was not without individual highlights.
-Willie Somerset again played in the ABA All Star Game.
-The Houston Mavericks played their final game on April 2, 1969 before only 89 fans (announced attendance), defeating the New York Nets 149–132.
+Willie Somerset again played in the ABA All-Star Game.
+The Houston Mavericks played their final game on April 2, 1969, before only 89 fans (announced attendance), defeating the New York Nets 149–132.
 The 149 points was an all-time high for the Mavericks; the 89 fans was an all-time low.
 Another notable mark during the season was the Mavericks hitting 43 consecutive free throws.
 The streak began with 7 straight in a double overtime victory over the Minnesota Pipers on January 16, 1969.
 The next night on the road against the New York Nets the Mavericks went 36 of 36 from the line.
 The streak ended with the team's first free throw against the Kentucky Colonels on January 18, 1969.
 The free throw streak and mark for a single game remain to this day as unbroken professional basketball records.